calebtuttle/portfoliobuilder/docs/command_line_app.md

 ### inspectbasket <basket_name>
 List the basket's weighting method, weight, and constituents.

+### rebalance
+Rebalance one's portfolio according to the weighting methods in the baskets that constitute one's portfolio.

 ### listindices
 Print a list of stock indices.
 Most of these will be supported by `newbasketfromindex`.